Early years practitioner

-Early years are children age up to five, the first few years of a child’s life are the most important and should not be handled carelessly as they are the fundamental foundation that shapes children future health, happiness, growth, development and learning achievement in school, homes , the community and in life generally. that means they must have developed mentally, socially and emotionally.
+The early years are children aged up to five, the first few years of a child’s life are the most important and should not be handled carelessly as they are the fundamental foundation that shapes children’s future health, happiness, growth, development, and learning achievement in school, homes, the community and in life generally, that means for you to become an early years practitioner you must be committed to supporting children as this is very important for them to develop mentally, socially and emotionally.

-Working as an early years practitioner give you the chance to support children as they learn and develop mentally ,socially and emotionally as they prepare for school, its a career part that could see you becoming self employed, working in education, or can help you become a better version of yourself as you are impacting life hence making a difference in your local community.
-If you enjoy working with children, or you want to combine a new career of caring for your family or impacting society an early years could be for you.
+Working as an early years practitioner gives you the chance to support children as they learn and developmentally ,socially, and emotionally as they prepare for school, its a career part that could see you becoming self-employed, working in education, or can help you become a better version of yourself as you are impacting life hence making a difference in your local community.
+If you enjoy working with children, or you want to combine a new career of caring for your family or impacting society the early years could be for you.

 Roles of an early years practitioner

-An early years practitioner is someone who works with young children up to the age of five years in schools, nursery or any child care environment, your roles and responsibility as an early years practitioners includes;
+An early years practitioner is someone who works with young children up to the age of five years in schools, nursery, or any child care environment, your roles and responsibility as an early year practitioner includes;

 - Encouraging learning and development through play and teaching.